Torres del Paine W Trek tour (Patagonia)

 Central Sector

-Once you are ready, you will start your way back along the same trail, until you reach your accommodation .
-Upon arrival you will have free time to rest, have a drink at the bar while chatting to other travelers and then have dinner.
+Once you’re ready, start your way back along the same trail, until reaching your accommodations.
+After arriving, use your free time to rest, have a drink at the bar, or chat with other travelers.
+Before you know it, dinner is served and day two comes to a close.

 💙 Howlanders Tip

-For a better hiking experience, we recommend starting the route early in the morning, so you will avoid the large groups that arrive from Puerto Natales to do this hike in a full-day tour.
+For a better hiking experience, we recommend starting the route early in the morning to avoid the large groups arriving from Puerto Natales to do this hike in a full-day tour.

 DAY 3 Lake Nordenskjöld Trekking